Still have questions? Leave a comment

 For many students, writing a lab report can be confusing: how to format it, what to include and not include, and so on.
 The questions are endless!
 Just remember that your lab report will allow others to reproduce your results and draw their own conclusions.
 This will help you write a lab report that’s well-formatted and organized.

-In true Resource Center fashion, let’s start with the basics: what exactly is a lab report?
+In true Resource Center fashion, let’s start with the basics: What exactly is a lab report?

 A laboratory report is a document written to describe and analyze an experiment that addresses a scientific inquiry.
 A lab report helps you conduct an experiment and then systematically design a conclusion based on your hypothesis.